 School Bus Driver Requirements

 The current requirements consist of twenty (20) hours of pre-service classroom instruction, four (4) hours on-bus observation of a certified bus driver, eight (8) hours behind-the-wheel supervised by a certified bus driver.
-The observation/behind-the-wheel portions are completed in cooperation with the employer and documented to the division on the attached form.* By statue, the training provided by the Department of Education may not exceed (40) hours.
+The observation/behind-the-wheel portions are completed in cooperation with the employer and documented to the division on the attached form.* By statute, the training provided by the Department of Education may not exceed (40) hours.
 However, each employer is encouraged to supplement these requirements with local policy philosophies and procedures.

 Pre-service classes are conducted throughout Indiana and scheduled quarterly by the Division of School Traffic Safety and Emergency Planning.